guigrpa/storyboard/README.md

 2016-07-15T14:41:52.203Z           storyboard INFO  └── ROOT STORY [CLOSED]
 ```

-*Note the use of the `--` separator: before the separator, options belong to the `sb` tool; after the separator, they belong to the called application.*
+*Note the use of the `--` separator: options before the separator are passed to the `sb` tool; after the separator, they are passed to the called application.*

 Here are the CLI tool configuration options: